helenahm/aquatest/README.md

 ### General idea:

-I decided to go with *pandas* for the main task and for *pandas* and *pandarell* for the bonus task.
+I decided to go with **pandas** for the main task and for **pandas** and **pandarell** for the bonus task.
 Why?
 I do not think there is enough data to justify using BigData tech.
 It was possible to go for Spark, Hive or pure MapReduce.
 Yet, pandas worked well, and the parallelisation of tasks that pandarell gives was a good choice for time/effort.
 It is also easy to get some plots from pandas series, that was an additional plus in the favour of pandas.

-Tests were done with unittest using the data provided in the task description.

 In both cases the main class that stores the data is TreeDictNode: